captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 ## LOUISE:
-It’s a comedy called Pygmalion by George Bernard Shaw.
+It’s a comedy called _Arsenic and Old Lace_.

 ---

-It was written about 25 years ago, and this is the first New York revival,
+It has been playing on Broadway for ages,

 ---

-which opened here with Lynn Fontaine and I’d be the third replacement,
+and they're on their third replacement cast, I'm up for Elaine,

 ---

-but that’s okay, it’s still on Broadway and I’m up for the lead!
+who is one of the leads,

 ---

-Her name is Eliza and it’s a wonderful part.
+and it’s a wonderful part.

 ---

-It begins in London, outside the Royal Opera House, where the rich people are getting taxis home
+In the story, Elaine is engaged to Moritmer Brewster.

 ---

-and this cockney flower girl, that’s me, is selling them flowers, or at least trying to.
+In the movie, he's going to be played by Cary Grant.

+---

+He thinks that his family is crazy…which they are!

 ---